irenepsmith/AWSTracker/BlogApp/Readme.md

 This application uses the following AWS services:
 *	Amazon Textract
 *	Amazon S3
-*	Amazon SES
-*	AWS Elastic Beanstalk

 #### Topics

 + Prerequisites
-+ Understand the AWS Photo Analyzer application
++ Understand the AWS document analyzer application
 + Create an IntelliJ project named SpringPhotoAnalyzer
 + Add the POM dependencies to your project
 + Create the Java classes